filipmihal/it-matters/README.md

 ### How to run the Python client

-1. Clone the latest code from `it-matters-client` repository.
+1. Clone the latest code from `it-matters-client` repository or `python_client` folder.
 2. Install all requirements to your own environment or create a virtual one.
 3. If you are not using the default user, you need to set the correct parameters in the `main.py` file (USER_ID, API_KEY).
 4. run `python3 main.py`